6 signs of a UTI in female dogs

 As mentioned above, if your dog cannot produce urine and they appear to be in pain while trying to urinate, then we would advise that you seek immediate emergency veterinary care.

 Looking for more advice for your dog?
-We asked a vet; why is my dog always hungry?
+You might also want to read: why is my dog always hungry? and Increased urination in dogs.

 Louise Carey is a freelance writer and the Editor of sister website Top Ten Reviews.
 She has been working in publishing for seven years, contributing to publications including The Independent, TechRadar, Digital Camera World and more.
 As the proud pet parent of a reactive border collie with a food allergy, it’s been necessary for Louise to explore a variety of fun and exciting ways to enrich an energetic dog that can’t always go on walks.
 She’s passionate about sharing the information she’s learned to help other pet owners as well.